-Free Fiction: Chapter One of The Lawn (A James Lalonde Crime Thriller Short Story)
+Free Fiction: Chapter One of The Lawn (A James Lalonde Mystery Short Story)

 All rights reserved, including the right to reproduce this book or portions thereof in any form whatsoever.
 For information, address the publisher at: hello at ameliahay dot co dot uk.